- Published on

 Begin Your Journey from BIM to Digital Twins

-Transitioning from BIM to a Digital Twin requires strategic planning—building an accurate model, selecting the right sensors, and setting up a reliable cloud infrastructure.
-Done right, this transformation enhances decision-making, improves performance, and reduces long-term operational costs.
+Successfully transitioning from BIM to a Digital Twin requires thoughtful planning—from developing accurate models and selecting the right sensors to deploying reliable cloud infrastructure.
+When implemented well, this transformation supports smarter decision-making, improves asset performance, and yields long-term cost savings.